nviennot/reversing-mono4k/writeup/part9/README.md

 The image transfer from the USB stick to the LCD is roughly 2x faster than the original firmware.
-My implementation is fast, but I think there's a way to make it even faster, by pipelining the decoded data to the LCD using DMA, but the performance were worst when I tried.
+My implementation is fast, but I think there's a way to make it even faster, by pipelining the decoded data to the LCD using DMA, but the performance was worst when I tried.

 Multiple exposures
 ------------------